ben-rogerson/laravel-typescript-react-tailwind-twin/README.md

 # Laravel + TypeScript + React + Tailwind + Twin

-This starter shows how to use Tailwind with a React frontend and a Laravel backend.
+This example shows how to use Tailwind with a React frontend and a Laravel backend.

-This example moved into the shared [twin.examples repository](https://github.com/ben-rogerson/twin.examples/tree/master/laravel-styled-components-typescript).
+This example moved into the shared [twin.examples repository →](https://github.com/ben-rogerson/twin.examples/tree/master/laravel-styled-components-typescript)